Inuktitut: History

-Inuktitut in the Canadian school system
+In the Canadian school system

 Before contact with Europeans, Inuit learned skills by example and participation.
 The Inuktitut language provided them with all the vocabulary required to describe traditional practices and natural features.
 Up to this point, it was solely an oral language.
 However, European colonialism brought the schooling system to Canada.
 The missionaries of the Anglican and Roman Catholic churches were the first ones to deliver formal education to Inuit in schools.
 The teachers used the Inuktitut language for instruction and developed writing systems.

 In 1928 the first residential school for Inuit opened, and English became the language of instruction.
 As the government's interests in the north increased, it started taking over the education of Inuit.
 After the end of World War II, English was seen as the language of communication in all domains.
 Officials expressed concerns about the difficulty for Inuit to find employment if they were not able to communicate in English.
 Inuit were supposed to use English at school, work, and even on the playground.
 Inuit themselves viewed Inuktitut as the way to express their feelings and be linked to their identity, while English was a tool for making money.

 In the 1960s, the European attitude towards the Inuktitut language started to change.
 Inuktitut was seen as a language worth preserving, and it was argued that knowledge, particularly in the first years of school, is best transmitted in the mother tongue.
 This set off the beginning of bilingual schools.
 In 1969, most Inuit voted to eliminate federal schools and replace them with programs by the General Directorate of New Quebec (Direction générale du Nouveau-Québec, DGNQ).
 Content was now taught in Inuktitut, English, and French.